-STATEMENTS: Read the statement of Ms Audrey Azoulay, Director-General of UNESCO, on the occasion of World Radio Day 2025; February 13th.
+STATEMENTS: Read the statement of the Director-General of UNESCO, on the occasion of World Radio Day 2026; February 13th.

 PODCASTS: Let’s explore with the UN Environment, the best solutions and cutting-edge technologies for building resilience to climate change.
 For World Radio Day, UNESCO releases a number of historic audio files that can be used free of charge and without copyright restriction in planning World Radio Day broadcasts and events.
 You will be able to broadcast them along with your other programs on February 13th , and also share the audios on your social media platforms.
 The following audios are in their original language, and you are welcome to do a voice-over for your radio station's broadcasts.
 Listen to the audio-podcasts!

-CAMPAIGN MATERIALS: “Radio and Climate Change”.
-The World Radio Day 2025 campaign focus on radio broadcasters’ efforts to equip citizens with the competencies they need to better understand and tackle the climate crisis.
+CAMPAIGN MATERIALS: Join the campaign “Radio and Artificial intelligence” to celebrate World Radio Day 2026.
 Radio programmers’ have adopted collaborative techniques which reinforce a culture of dialogue by means of participatory programmes and formats, such as calls-in, talk shows, listeners’ fora, etc., and so give opportunities to discuss - on air - latent issues, including disagreements.
-Adopt the 13 Ideas for the 13 February, explore the 2025 poster and get the campaign materials!
+Adopt the 13 Ideas for the 13 February, explore the 2026 poster and get the campaign materials!

 UNITED NATIONS RADIO